Capital Crescent Trail: Georgetown Branch Interim Trail

 The opening of the Bethesda-Silver Spring section was delayed by lawsuits and debate over what to do with it.
 A year after the right-of-way was purchased, Gov. William Donald Schaefer (D) offered $70 million to build a trolley line on it.
 Later, a combined transit/trail corridor was added to the county's master plan.
 This led to several battles between those who supported transit and those who did not, with those who supported a trail left in the middle.
-There were also lawsuits over the ownership of the line; adjacent homeowners, the Chevy Chase Land Co., and Columbia Country Club all sued the county.
+There were also lawsuits over the ownership of the line; adjacent homeowners, the Chevy Chase Land Company, and Columbia Country Club all sued the county.
 The county won all the suits and pursued construction of an interim trail while transit options were considered.

 In 1995, the Montgomery County Council voted unanimously to fund the $390,000 Georgetown Branch Interim Trail on the section between the Wisconsin Avenue Tunnel and Kansas Avenue, but not on the trestle.
-Work began in early 1996 which involved pulling up the tracks and ties and then laying down a crushed stone surface.
-In June of that year the council voted to spend an additional $100,000, on top of $40,000 already appropriated, to build fences to separate the trail from the Columbia Country Club - over the objections of trail advocates.
-This eliminated the last barrier to the interim trail as the Country Club threatened a lawsuit if the Council did not agree to build the fence.
-Though the county-owned land was 100 feet wide, the fences would created a corridor 16-25 feet wide for 1/3 of a mile.
-At the same time they funded two golf cart crossings below the trail and bought land at Elm Park and Kansas Avenue needed to connect the trail.
+In early 1996, work began to pull up the tracks and lay a crushed stone surface.
+The Columbia Country Club demanded that fences be built along the trail and threatened to sue.
+Trail advocates objected, but the council voted in June to spend an additional $100,000, on top of $40,000 already appropriated.
+Though the county-owned land was 100 feet wide, the fences would create a corridor 16 to 25 feet wide for one-third of a mile.
+At the same time, they funded two golf cart crossings below the trail and bought land at Elm Park and Kansas Avenue needed to connect the trail.

-On May 17, 1997, the Georgetown Branch Interim Trail from the east side of the Air Rights Tunnel in Bethesda to Stewart Avenue in Silver Spring opened.
-On August 15, 1998, the Air Rights Tunnel in Bethesda (built in 1910) was opened to trail traffic, connecting the interim and permanent sections.
+On May 17, 1997, the Georgetown Branch Interim Trail opened from the east side of the 1910 Air Rights Tunnel in Bethesda to Stewart Avenue in Silver Spring.
+The tunnel itself opened on August 15, 1998, connecting the interim and permanent sections.

 In June 2000, Montgomery County committed $1.3 million to repair the Rock Creek Trestle, which had been damaged by arson and fire, most notably in 1967, and open it for trail use.
 The trestle was dedicated for trail use on May 31, 2003.